vippsas/vipps-woocommerce/readme.txt

 = Firewall ports =
 Ensure *outgoing* traffic to port 443 is open.
 This is used to communicate with Vipps servers.

+= Does Vipps offer a test environment for Vipps for WooCommerce? =

+Yes, but you will need a separate account, and you will need to install a special test version of the Vipps app, available trough Testflight.
+For your test account, the keys will be at https://portal-test.vipps.no; you will configure these in the developer mode settings.

+Contact Vipps for access to the test app.
+This app must be installed on a device that does not have the normal Vipps app installed, or there will be conflicts.

+To use test mode, switch "Developer mode" on.
+There you can input the test keys from portal-test.vipps.no and turn test mode on and off.

+If this isn't practical for your usage, we recommend that you "test in production" with a small amount, like 2 NOK.
+Just refund or cancel the purchase as needed.

 = What are the requirements? =
 * WooCommerce 3.3.4 or newer is required
 * PHP 5.6 or higher is required.